MostafaY2sser/To-Do-List/README.md

 ## Technologies Used

 - **HTML, CSS**: For structure and styling.
-- **JavaScript**: For interactive elements like the slider and checkout process.
+- **JavaScript**: For interactive elements like the slider and checkout process
 - **Google Fonts**: For custom typography.
 - **Images**: High-quality images for product presentation.